Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Deterministic Case

-Given nodal consumptions $\mb{x}$ and observed flow $\mb{s}$ the following deterministic program is proposed:
+Given nodal consumptions $\mb{x}$ and observed flow $\mb{s}_{obs}$, the following program can be used to solve the deterministic detector problem using the island graph formulation:

-The feasibility program is mixed integer in with boolean vector $\mb{w} \in \{0, 1\}^{|E|}$ for the edges in $G$ as well as the flow along each edge $\mb{f} \in R^{|E|}$.
-The network flow constraint is given in \eqref{opt1-bound-flows}.
-Constraint \eqref{opt1-bound-flows}, limits the edge flows to either be set to zero, or be fully unconstrained.
-Constraint \eqref{opt1-flow-obs}, sets each observed edge to the sensor value while \eqref{opt1-sp-tree} constrains the status of edges in $G$ to form a spanning tree.
+\eqref{opt1} is a mixed integer program with boolean $\mb{w} \in \{0, 1\}^{K}$ for the edges in $G$ (switch statuses) and the scalar $\mb{f}$ flow along each edge feeding the loads.
+Eq. \eqref{opt1-bound-flows} limits the edge flows to either be set to zero, or be fully unconstrained according to the topology.
+Eq. \eqref{opt1-network-flow} is the network flow constraint relating flows to load measurements.
+Eq. \eqref{opt1-flow-obs} sets each observed edge to the sensor value while \eqref{opt1-sp-tree} constrains the status of edges in $G$ to form a spanning tree.
+Matrix $A_{\mc{M}}$ indicates the edges that are being measured, so $A_{\mc{M}}(k, m_k) = 1, \forall e_{m_k} \in \mc{M}$.

-The naive detector in \eqref{opt1-combinatorial-detector} will enumerate every spanning tree, then given the nodal consumptions, evaluate the theoretical flow value $s(\mc{T})$ and compare it to the observed flow.
-There are two questions regarding this simple technique: \begin{enumerate} \item \textit{Correctness}: How to guarantee that this method will return a unique and correct spanning tree.
-How to guarantee that each spanning tree results in a unique flow observation. \item \textit{Efficiency}: Enumerating each spanning tree then performing a comparison will lead to a detector of $O(|\mbb{T}|)$ complexity.
-Typically $|\mbb{T}|$ grows exponentially in the size of the graph. \end{enumerate}
+A naive solution to \eqref{opt1} will enumerate every spanning tree, then given the nodal consumptions, evaluate the theoretical flow value $\mb{s}(\mc{T}, \mb{x})$ and compare it to the observed flow.
+At this point, the algorithm complexity is reduced from $2^{K}$ to $O(|\mbb{T}_{\tau}|)$.